regmckie/CS4395-NLP_Portfolio/README.md

 The objective of this assignment was to create a chatbot using some of the NLP techniques we learned in class.

 The specific type of chatbot I implemented was a task-oriented dialogue agent that specifically had knowledge about the movie *The Nightmare Before Christmas* (1993).
-The chatbot specializes in answering questions about the movie using a knowledge that I created.
+The chatbot specializes in answering questions about the movie using a knowledge base that I created.
 The knowledge base consists of several statements and facts about the movie that serve as potential responses when the user asks the chatbot a question.
 You can also ask the chatbot to give you a fun fact, in which it will respond with a random fun fact that's also in the knowledge base.

 I used several NLP techniques for this chatbot including tokenization, lemmatization, tf-idf vectorization, and cosine similiarity.
 The chatbot also saves user information.
 The information it can save is the user's name as well as their likes/dislikes about the movie.